scarletbright/avalanche-docs/docs/v1.0/en/faq.md

 ### What is the `id` field in every API call?
 Do I need to change it?

-avalanche-go uses the [JSON RPC 2.0 standard](https://www.jsonrpc.org/specificatio) for API calls.
+avalanche.go uses the [JSON RPC 2.0 standard](https://www.jsonrpc.org/specificatio) for API calls.
 As part of this standard, each call and response has a field `id`.
 This is useful in tracking which response corresponds to which request.